Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ## 9.2 QA (Quality Assurance) Strategy

+Outlines the testing strategy to ensure the stability and functionality of the MVP.

 - **Testing**:
   - **Unit tests**: C# (Unity Test Framework)
   - **Integration tests:** Postman for API
   - **VR Manual tests** on Oculus Quest 2

 - **Deployment Pipeline**:
   - Staging builds for QA
   - Production build after approval